Battle of Strasbourg: Roman order of battle

-The adversaries compared
+Adversaries compared

 Romans

 According to Ammianus, a deserter informed Chnodomar that Julian had 13,000 men with him at Saverne.
 But this leaves open the possibility that he may have summoned more to join him for the battle.
 It is possible that Severus' division was additional, as it is stated that while Julian was at Saverne, Severus' men occupied a separate camp near Barbatio's army.
 Libanius implies that Julian had 15,000 men under his command.
 If this was true, the additional 2,000 may have been Severus' division.
 Also, Julian may have been able to call on some limitanei units to join his comitatus for the campaign.
 Zosimus states that on arrival in Gaul, Julian set about a major recruitment drive.
 This would mainly have aimed at reconstituting limitanei regiments that had largely dissolved during the years of anarchy.
 Julian's force may therefore have numbered somewhat more than 15,000.

 Julian's comitatus, although only half its normal size, was of high quality, containing some of the best regiments in the Late Roman army, with an awesome combat reputation.
 All were palatini (top-grade regiments).
 A substantial proportion of his troops were of barbarian, mostly Germanic, birth.
 An analysis of known names of officers and men in the auxilia palatina infantry regiments suggests that anywhere between 33% and 50% of the effectives were barbarian-born (the Roman-born troops were mostly Gallo-Romans).
 Of the German-born recruits, many would probably have been Alamanni.
 There is little evidence that this affected their loyalty.
 On the contrary, the history of Julian's Gallic campaign shows that his barbarian troops were fiercely loyal and reliable.
 It is true that there were a few isolated cases of Germanic deserters who defected to the enemy, but these were mostly motivated by personal reasons, not by ethnic solidarity.
 The only recorded instance of the latter was an officer who allegedly alerted members of his own tribe that Julian was planning a campaign against them.
 In the vast majority of cases, it is clear that regimental loyalties prevailed over ethnic ones.
 This is evidenced by the fierce alacrity of Julian's troops to engage with the enemy and the determination with which they fought the battle (3 of the 4 tribuni killed at Strasbourg had barbarian names).
 Regarding training, the Roman troops were career professionals, constantly drilled in formation manoeuvres and combat techniques.
 Their most important advantage in a pitched battle was formation drill: the ability to hold one's position in a unit at regular intervals, and to replace fallen comrades, so that a unit maintains its shape and coherence as it moves or engages.